QuantEcon/lecture-source-py/source/rst/exchangeable.rst

 - exchangeable

-Under standing the distinction between these concepts is essential for appreciating how Bayesian updating works in our example.
+Understanding the distinction between these concepts is essential for appreciating how Bayesian updating works in our example.

+You can read about exchangeability `here <https://en.wikipedia.org/wiki/Exchangeable_random_variables>`__

 Below, we'll often use